napari/napari/docs/plugins/npe2_getting_started.md

 Once your package, with its `Framework :: napari` classifier, is listed on [PyPI], it will also be visible on the [napari hub][hub], alongside all other napari plugins.
-More about python packing can be found in the [packaging guide].
+More about Python packing can be found in the [packaging guide].

 You can customize your plugin’s listing for the hub by following this [guide][hubguide].
 If you'd like to know what your _napari hub_ plugin page